cisdeli/projetoWebDev/README.md

 # Project Report
 ### Requirements
-* README file contains the Project Report and the designated topics for the **second milestone**.
+* README file contains the Project Report and the designated topics for the **final milestone**.
 * Our navigation diagram is included in the [Project Description](#Project-Description) topic.
 * All pages are now desined: ADM, Home, 3 store categories (Accessories, Cat, Dog), About Us, Login and Sing up, Cart, Checkout and _Unique Feature_.
-* Added JS functionalities to pages using mock objects (included in _src/components/authentication/mockCreds.json_).
-* ADM funcionality were not developed yet because currently there is no backend to manage.
+* All User funcionalities are now developed and integrated with the database.
+* All ADM funcionalities are now developed and integrated with the database.

 ---

 ### Project Description
-* Our project was designed using bootstrap linked through a CDN and ReactJS, the instalation guide is included in the [Build Procedures](#Build-Procedures) topic.
+* Our project was designed using bootstrap linked through a CDN, ReactJS and MongoDB, the instalation guide is included in the [Build Procedures](#Build-Procedures) topic.
 * All resources used are linked in the footer of every page.
 * _Unique Feature_: it is implemented in the Accessories page as a custom shop for collars and tags for your pets.
-The user can to choose from a variety of pendants and colors.
+The user can to choose from a variety of pendants.
-* Functionalities added: cart and checkout,  _Unique Feature_ and Login.
-* Functionalities that we pretend to add: logic behind the ADM manage buttons and a fully functional Sing Up.
-Currently the Sing Up page can only validate user input data, it cannot add new credentials to the mock object.
+* Functionalities added: cart and checkout,  _Unique Feature_, Login, a fully functional Sing Up and logic behind the ADM manage buttons.

 <h3 align="center">Navigation Diagram</h3>
 <img alt="Navigation Diagram" title="Navigation-Diagram" src=".github/nav_diagram.png" />